joelesko/tht.tmbundle/README.md

 ## TextMate

-- Download the .tmbundle file and double-click.
-TextMate should install it for you.
+- Open the preferences and go the bundles tab.
+After installation it will be automatically updated for you.

 ## Sublime Text

 - Go to `Preferences > Browse Packages...`
 - Create a `THT` directory
-- Copy the contents of tht.tmbundle (Show Package Contents)
+- Copy the directories over

 Your directory will look something like this: